 But he's a genius.

 It's something he ignores most of the time.
 He's a geek to begin with, that sets him apart enough.
 It's not even like he's the smartest kid in school.
 Oh no, that would mean he had an Identity.
 No, that tittle belongs to Willow Rosenberg, and the other true intellectual giants.
-Only they have a hope of fighting her over that tittle.
+Only they had a hope of fighting her over that tittle.

 He's still a genius.
-So he works it out.
+So he worked it out.
 They had all been possessed, they had all been degrading, animal spirits coming out and planning to have Jonathan for dinner.
 Then Cordelia had grabbed Heidi, slammed her down, done something.